-The American Medical Association (AMA) formed the Office of Alcohol and Other Drug Abuse.
+The American Medical Association (AMA) formed the Office of Alcohol and Other Drug Abuse (AOD).

-The AMA first passed a resolution supporting abstinence from alcohol even before National Prohibition was imposed in 1920.
+The AMA first passed a resolution supporting abstinence from alcohol even before National Prohibition began in 1920.
 It continues to support it to this day.

 “A Matter of Degree” Program

-The Office of Alcohol and Other Drug Abuse established, funded and promotes the over ten million dollar “A Matter of Degree” program.
-This was a major campus and community partnership demonstration project at ten colleges and universities across the U.S.
+The OAD set up, funded, and promotes the “A Matter of Degree” program.
+It received over ten million dollars.
+This was a major campus partnership project at ten colleges across the U.S.

-The goal of the program was to reduce high-risk and “binge drinking” among students.
-To do so it encouraged local communities and campuses to work together to create dry campuses.
-If they didn’t do that, they reduced the availability of alcoholic beverages.
+The goal of the program was to reduce so-called “binge drinking” among students.
+To do so, it encouraged local campuses to create dry campuses.
+If they didn’t do succeed in that, they reduced access to alcohol.

 Evaluation of Effectiveness